updated 9/30/20 – many additions and clarifications

 Israel not permitted to go in and possess the land in spite of the fact that Joshua and Caleb were confident that the giants and walls were no obstacle to God.
 In spite of the fact that conquering the land was the will and desire of God.
 Joshua and Caleb passed the trial of faith, but God wants the entire nation/church to enter in and will prevent faithful servants because of the unbelief of others.

 We must remember that each of the soldiers was well aware of the giants and the walls, but were willing to put their lives at stake that God’s promises were true.
 The giants nor the wall had not changed.
 The only thing that had changed was that they had decided to trust God, not evidence of the eyes.
+They looked not at the seen, but what God sees.
 Their faith was constantly tried and tested, and any sin in the camp was met with death.
 Only a people intent on ridding the camp of sin can possess the land God has promised.
+Only those whose eyes are focused on the unseen can defeat that which is unseen.

 - 2Co 7:1 ¶ Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.